pauliceia/issues/README - Guia de Contribuição.md

 When creating the Pull Request, Github will ask for a title and description.
 It is important to emphasize two points:
   1. Your commit must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/);
-  2. Pull Request must be made to the develop branch, as shown in the image.
+  2. Pull Requests must be made to the develop branch, as shown in the image.

 ![image](https://user-images.githubusercontent.com/55334621/140802850-4dadfeb0-2139-4181-a070-179a4cadddfb.png)